NIH-NICHD/Kids-First-Elements-of-Style-Workflow-Creation-Maintenance/classes/Creating-Kids-First-And-Other-Account-Registrations/README.md

 # Creating a Kids First account and other accounts for this course

-Today in this pre-training workshop, we will spend some time (and we may repeat this again on Monday, to get everyone registered for a few accounts.
+Today in this pre-training workshop, we will spend some time to get everyone registered for a few accounts.

 ## Beginning with Kids First Account